kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 ### Device plugin resource API

-Kubelet provides a `PodResourceLister` gRPC service to enable discovery of resources and associated metadata.
+The kubelet provides a `PodResourceLister` gRPC service to enable discovery of resources and associated metadata.
 By using its [List gRPC endpoint](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#grpc-endpoint-list), information about reserved memory for each container can be retrieved, which is contained in protobuf `ContainerMemory` message.